 14. Sight words books

 Developing an ability to recognize sight words for 4 to 5 years old is essential for reading skills.
 First little readers has a bundle of books that are awesome for sight words recognition.
 These are easy to read and understand.

-These are my recommendations about books for preschoolers. as I have said, the love for reading can only be planted if you buy books and have that small library kind of atmosphere set up at home.
-You kids definitely going to love this.
-To have all those books in one place can get this bookshelf for your kids which is not overwhelming for them to grab a book.
+These are my recommendations about books for preschoolers.
+Like I said, your child will develop a love for reading if you buy books and set up a small library at home.
+Essentially, having all books in one place and within your child’s reach.
+You can get this bookshelf for your kids’ room.
+That way, it will be easier for them to grab a workbook and practice writing.

 Let me know in the comments if you have any other recommendation about kids books, I would love to know.